erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - The [Info](#info-service) service also exposes a **REST API** for similar reasons as the Receiver service.
 In addition, REST API is best suited for request/response model, which is the way this service will be used.

 ### Technology Stack
-The following tech stack was preferred, partially **due to current experience of the development team** and partially for the following technical benefits: [Technology Stack - features overview](#technology-stack---features-overview).
+The following tech stack was preferred, partially due to current experience of the development team and partially for technical benefits: [Technology Stack - features overview](#technology-stack---features-overview).
 - JAVA Spring Boot
 - Kafka
 - PostgreSQL